chapel-lang/chapel/doc/rst/users-guide/datapar/forall.rst

 This is precisely what forall-loops are for.
-While they result in parallel execution like coforalls, they typically use a number of tasks that is appropriate for the system, dividing the loop's iterations between them.
+While they result in parallel execution like coforalls, they typically use a number of tasks that are appropriate for the system, dividing the loop's iterations between them.
 Thus, we could write this parallel loop as:

 .. literalinclude:: examples/users-guide/datapar/forall.chpl